apache/dubbo-website/content/en/docs/contribution-guidelines/contributor/mailing-list-subscription-guide_dev.md

 4. If you want to unsubscribe, just send an email to dev-unsubscribe@dubbo.apache.org, and follow the steps once you get an reply.

+> Note that dev@dubbo.apache.org is valid. dev@dubbo.incubator.apache.org is no longer applicable.

 [^1] http://apache.org/foundation/mailinglists.html#subscribing